 I'm writing to you on behalf of the Comrade Rosie Project, a collective effort started by members of the Mental Health Working Group of the Boston chapter of the Democratic Socialists of America.
 We believe in the universal right to health care, housing, and infrastructure, regardless of ability to pay, and that mental health care is a right - not a luxury - for those of us who struggle with mental illness and/or addiction.
 You can find out more on our website, https://www.comrade-rosie.org/.

-I'm sending you this message to present to you and your colleagues our list of asks in regard to individuals who struggle with mental illness and addiction, all of which members of the state legislature have the power to work for:
+I'm sending you this message to present to you and your colleagues our list of asks in regard to individuals who struggle with mental illness and substance use disorders, all of which members of the state legislature have the power to bring to the floor:

 Non-911 emergency response for mental health crises

 Require establishment of teams (similar to Boston's BEST team) to serve other counties